Holly Dykstra

 The Buy-In Effect: When Increasing Initial Effort Motivates Behavioral Follow-Through (with Shibeal O'Flaherty and Ashley Whillans).
 R&R at Management Science.

-ABSTRACT: Behavioral interventions often focus on reducing friction to encourage behavior change.
-In contrast, we provide evidence that adding friction can promote long-term behavior change when behaviors involve repeated costly efforts over longer time horizons.
+Behavioral interventions often focus on reducing friction to encourage behavior change.
+In contrast, we provide evidence that adding friction can promote behavior change when the target behavior requires follow-through.
 In collaboration with the Oregon Department of Transportation, we conducted a field experiment (N = 27,227) to test whether adding friction during an initial sign-up process for a new carpooling platform increases usage.
 Our results support this possibility: while a more effortful sign-up process led to a 25% decrease in sign-ups to the carpool platform, overall intensity of usage increased.
-Importantly, these results were only partly explained by selection effects: using an intention-to-treat (ITT) analysis, participants who were randomly assigned to the more effortful sign-up process took 1.6 times more carpool trips per day on average during a four-month period as compared to those in the less effortful sign-up process.
+Importantly, these results were only partly explained by selection effects: using an intention-to-treat analysis, participants who were randomly assigned to the more effortful sign-up process took 1.6 times more carpool trips per week over a four-month period as compared to those in the less effortful sign-up process.
 Of the 9,417 observed trips, the more effortful sign-up group took almost 800 more trips.
-These effects persisted at eight months, where the ITT estimate was a 33% increase in trips per day.
-These results suggest that adding friction may be an overlooked strategy that could help to promote behavior change.
+To test generalizability and mechanisms, we conducted a second, pre-registered online experiment where participants completed transcription tasks and could sign up for a return opportunity the next day.
+Participants who were randomly assigned to a more effortful sign-up process were 37% more likely to return, and they completed more work overall.
+These results suggest that adding friction may be an overlooked strategy that could help promote behavior change, especially when follow-through, rather than initial uptake, is the primary goal.

 When Do Individuals Give Up Agency?
 The Role of Consideration Costs (with Christine Exley, Muriel Niederle, and Heather Wong)

 ABSTRACT: Agents insist on agency for many reasons, including a desire to obtain their preferred choice and a desire for control.
 Agents may also forgo agency because of costs associated with making a decision.
-In a large experiment, we find that even a “consideration cost” makes individuals more willing to forgo agency.
-When presented with a menu of investment options, decision-makers are much more willing to forgo agency (letting someone else choose) if choosing an investment option for themselves requires even a cursory consideration of the investment options.
+In a large experiment, we find that even a small “consideration cost” makes individuals more willing to forgo agency (let someone else choose).
+When presented with a menu of investment options, decision-makers are much more willing to forgo agency if choosing an investment option for themselves requires even a cursory consideration of the investment options.
 Strikingly, this consideration effect arises even among experienced decision-makers.
+We also observe that individuals correctly expect consideration costs to affect agency decisions and but sometimes erroneously expect demographic differences.

 Published